-- the progress and results of our preclinical and clinical programs; - costs related to manufacturing services; - · whether the hiring of a number of new employees to support our continued growth will occur at salary levels consistent with our estimates; - · the terms and timing of payments of any collaborative or licensing agreements that we have or may establish; - the cost, timing and outcomes of the regulatory processes for our products; - the costs of commercialization activities, including product manufacturing, marketing, sales and distribution; - · the cost of preparing, filing, prosecuting, defending and enforcing patent claims and other intellectual property rights; - the extent to which we acquire or invest in businesses, products or technologies, although we currently have no commitments or agreements relating to these types of transactions; - · whether we receive grant funding for our programs;

-- the extent to which we raise capital by selling our stock through our at-the-market equity facility with MLV, under which MLV is required to use its commercially reasonable efforts to sell up to \$49.3 million shares of our stock in accordance with our instructions; - the extent to which we otherwise access the capital markets; - the outcomes of our existing claims and legal proceedings; and - · the amount of revenue we generate from the sale of our products, which revenue we do not expect until 2014 at the earliest.
+- · the progress and results of our preclinical and clinical programs; - · costs related to manufacturing services; - · whether the hiring of a number of new employees to support our continued growth will occur at salary levels consistent with our estimates; - the terms and timing of payments of any collaborative or licensing agreements that we have or may establish; - the cost, timing and outcomes of the regulatory processes for our products; - the costs of commercialization activities, including product manufacturing, marketing, sales and distribution; - the commercial success of OMS302, if and when OMS302 is approved for sale in the U.S. and/or the European Union; - · the cost of preparing, filing, prosecuting, defending and enforcing patent claims and other intellectual property rights; - the extent to which we acquire or invest in businesses, products or technologies, although we currently have no commitments or agreements relating to these types of transactions; - · whether we receive grant funding for our programs; - the extent to which we raise capital by selling our stock through our at-the-market equity facility with MLV, under which MLV is required to use its commercially reasonable efforts to sell up to \$44.4 million of our stock in accordance with our instructions; - the extent to which we otherwise access the capital markets; and - · the outcomes of our existing administrative proceedings.

-We expect our continued operating losses to result in an increase in the total amount of cash used in operations over the next several years.
+We expect our continued operating losses to result in an increase in the total amount of cash used in operations until at least the time OMS302, if approved, becomes cash flow positive, which may be in several years if at all.
 To meet our future capital requirements, we will need to finance our future cash needs through public or private equity offerings, debt financings or corporate collaboration and licensing arrangements.
 If we do not raise additional capital through equity or debt financings and/or one or more corporate partnerships, we may be required to delay, reduce the scope of or eliminate our research and development programs or reduce our planned commercialization efforts.
 We currently do not have any commitments for future external equity or debt funding.
 Additional equity or debt financing or corporate collaboration and licensing arrangements may not be available on acceptable terms, if at all, and any future equity funding will dilute the ownership of our equity investors.